 And an other advice: Leave your gold necklaces and bracelets at home, as gold and ladies' pocket snatching has become a widespread sport amongst Thai youth gangs especially in the tourist areas on the mainland.
 A second advice: Take an old spare Nokia cellphone with you.
 Charging it with a rechargeable prepaid Thai simcard may cost only 6-8 Euro, and then you can phone cheap within Thailand and also abroad, then predial 009.
 Best services are One2Call(=AIS) or DETAC, and phone shops where you can buy sims and refill cards you will find everywhere and also directly at the arrival exit area of Suvarnabhumi Airport.
 And if having Laptop, i-Phone, Tablet or Netbook with simcard-slot inside or external simcard-stick, you can get also rechargeable simcards for internet connection there for only 4-5 Euro monthly fee there.
 But you will also find many Guesthouses and Restaurants with WiFi-Hot-Spots for free on Rambuttri or Kao San Road.

 For me in Bangkok the Banglampoo / Kao San Road is the best area to stay as all interesting sights are nearby.
 It has a fantastic shopping area and nearly no redlight scene around.
 Best Dining Area in the evening is at the end of Rambuttri Road, where many mobile kitchen restaurants offer excellent Thai Food for very low prices.
 The streets backside and around the temple on top of Kao San Road have some good guesthouses.
 Best and worth the price is Rambuttri Village, phone +66 (0)2 2829164.
 Swimming pool on rooftop, single room incl. a fantastic breakfast-buffet is 880 Baht, double about 1.200 Baht.
 But you should make reservation in advance online to be sure you get your room, and may be for an even cheaper price.
-However I prefer the low budget PAILIN Guesthouse, which has its rooms colourful painted inside.
-It is situated on the banks of a small channel and very quiet, no muezzin howling in the morning at 5 o clock.
-The Pailin has 5 single rooms with fan and shower outside (200 Baht only), 2 double with fan and shower, 350 Baht, and 5 double with aircon, shower, 450-500 Baht.
-Free WiFi as well.
-Phone +66 (0)2282 0704.
+However I prefer low budget hostels like PAILIN Guesthouse, which is situated on the banks of a small channel and very quiet, no muezzin howling in the morning at 5 o clock.
+Or the SS Suksawad Hotel in a small street on opposit side.
+Double with aircon app.
+500 Baht.

 Another very romantic Boutique-Hotel in Rambuttri Rd. / Kao San Area is "Villa Cha-Cha".
 The double with aircon below 1,000 Baht economy price, but not to be mentioned on their website villachacha.com, so ask for via phone +66 (0) 22801025-7.
 Another possibility for advanced booking and often getting cheaper prices than offered, when booking direct at the hotel receptions is Bangkok Hotels or try to look at www.HotelTravel.com. - There you will find a wide choice of hotels with different room rates in Bangkok and all over Thailand as well.
 For middle budget travellers I would recommend the completely renovated and very traditional big Royal Hotel Bangkok.
 Double may be about 30 Euro when booking via Internet, and here you get maximun value for the price.
 For low budget travellers its also worth comparing www.khaosan-hotels.com.
 And for those, who want to avoid the hussle of Khao San Road, I recommend "The Chilli", situated near Oriental Hotel, and River City Shopping Center, and not far away from Huanlampong Railway Station.
 It looks like a youth hotel from insinde with only small bedrooms.
 However it has its special charm and offers internet and coffee for free.
 As the river with its expressboats is nerby, there is no problem to get quickly and cheap wherever you want.
 However avoid the new and expensive "Tourist Express Boats" who now compete with the municipal Express Line and try to catch away the tourists from them on the most frequented river sections.
 Even if you just make a jump with them for only 1 distance, they charge 40 Baht - 8 times as much as the normal Express Boats.
 Warnings about their high pricing can be found on every river boat pier, but cleverly written only in Thai.